 Let $K=q^nL$ and $t=q^n-2^n\lfloor\frac{q-1}{2}\rfloor^{n}$ in \cite{RK}, i.e., the $10$th row of Table~\ref{tab-knowschemes}.
 We compare the RK1 scheme with the proposed scheme in the following cases:

 By Theorem~\ref{th:Lagrange}, we have the following result.

-As a result, compared to the RK1 scheme in \cite{RK}, our scheme either obtains smaller or same subpacketization.
+As a result, compared to the RK1 scheme in \cite{RK}, our scheme either obtaining smaller or same subpacketization.
 The multiplicative reduction amount by our transmission is $(2-\frac{2}{q})^n$.
-Only need $K \geq 3^nL$ ,the formula $(2-\frac{2}{q})^n\geq1$ always holds.
+Only when $K \geq 3^nL$ ,the formula $(2-\frac{2}{q})^n\geq1$ always holds.